toosoon-dev/toosoon-prng/README.md

-# TOOSOON PRNG (Pseudo-Random Number Generator)
+# TOOSOON Pseudo-Random Number Generator (PRNG)

-TOOSOON pseudo-random number generator utility functions & controllers.

-This project provides a `prng` instance and a set of `Controllers` for generating pseudo-random values using a seed-based approach and various algorithms.
+This project provides a `PRNG` instance and a set of `Controllers` for generating pseudo-random values using a seed-based approach and various algorithms.
 These controllers are particularly useful for applications requiring deterministic randomization, such as procedural generation or simulations.

 ## Installation